Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Data sources

-\cite{villarroel2025aligned} used $V$ to search for correlations of SPFs with terrestrial shadowing. \cite{bruehl2025transients} also used $V$ to look for correlations between the days on which SPFs were recorded on POSS1-E plates and days with nuclear tests and UAP reports.
+\cite{villarroel2025aligned} used $V$ (or $V^{\prime}$) and $V^{\prime\prime}$ to search for correlations between SPF number density and the terrestrial shadow. \cite{bruehl2025transients} also used $V$ to look for correlations between the days on which SPFs were recorded on POSS1-E plates and days with nuclear tests.
 More discussion concerning the ambiguous definition of $V$ can be found in Section \ref{sec_discussion} and Appendix \ref{app_data_sources}.

-{\it Set M}: We have compared the spatial distribution of likely celestial objects in $M$ (i.e., residing in both POSS1-E and POSS1-O plates) with the spatial distribution of SPFs in $R$ and $W$ in Section \ref{sec_spatial_dist}.
-We have done this in order to examine patterns noted in $R$ and $W$ that are not apparent in $M$; i.e., that cannot be attributed to variations in the sensitivity of the optical system, the distribution of known celestial objects, or the astronomical viewing conditions on any given POSS1 observation day.

-{\it POSS1-E plate scans}: There is no mention in \cite{solano2022discovering} about the removal of SPFs or plates imaged in the southern celestial hemisphere, which leaves unexplained why the southern hemisphere plates were not sampled or, if they were sampled, why these SPFs were removed and at what stage in the construction of sets $S,P,W,R$ and $V$.